JohannesBuchner/askcarl/docs/issues.rst

 See `Contributing <contributing.rst>`_ for how to report bugs and ask questions. (hint: open a github issue)

-How should I cite ggmm?
+How should I cite askcarl?
 --------------------------------

-GGMM will be described in a future publication.
+askcarl will be described in a future publication.